-Another factor contributing to the high success potential of TARAhaat is the company's flexibility in developing its products.
-The company shows high sensitivity to customer needs and products are allowed to evolve to meet these needs.
+One factor that bodes well for success is the company's flexibility in developing its products.
+TARAhaat has shown high sensitivity to customer needs, allowing products to evolve to meet these needs.
 For example, TARAgyan products, TARAhaat's education offerings, came into being only recently to address the strong demand for computer and computer-based education in the initial customer base.
 In addition, each franchise has latitude in developing products and services that meet local market needs.
 TARAhaat hopes to create a brand image in which the local TARAkendra is seen as the place for a family to find products aimed at the entertainment, information, and commercial needs of each member.
+The company provides content in two local languages as well as English, and expects to provide content in other local languages (India has 18 official languages) as well.